ianpherbert/bus-api/README.md

 Contributions are welcome!
 Please feel free to submit a pull request.
 License

-This project is licensed under the ISC License - see the LICENSE.md file for details.

  - **/stop**
 	 - queryString [string] **required*
 	 - queryType ["name" | "coordinates"] ****required***